SvenLieber/website/content/en/post/cordi-2023/index.md

 ![The problem that MetaBelgica aims to solve: providing a single source of truth for Belgian entities related to cultural heritage, to remove duplicate efforts on the side of the data curators and the users](cordi-2023/2023-09-12_cordi-metabelgica.jpg)

-Each participating institution manages metadata about their own collections using domain-specific data standards.
+Each participating institution (left in the image) manages metadata about their own collections using domain-specific data standards.
 This is totally fine, because usually there aren’t any conflicts, because there is no overlap in the collections.
 But as part of the cataloging process, the same related data about entities such as persons or events are created by each institution separately.
+Over and over again.
-This results in duplicate efforts for the institutions and for the users.
+This results in **duplicate efforts for the institutions and for the users**.

-We want to integrate the data of the partnering institutions by using the Resource Description Framework (RDF) and use the Wikibase software as a platform to manage the integrated data.
+We want to integrate the data of the partnering institutions by using the Resource Description Framework (RDF) and use the Wikibase software as a platform to manage the integrated data in a Knowledge Graph.

 ### Knowledge Graphs at NFDI
-With our submission related to Linked Data we are not alone!
+With our submission related to Knowledge Graphs we are not alone!

 Under high pressure of continuously ringing alarm bells during the national-wide sirens and (phone) alarm system test, [Lozana Rossenova](https://orcid.org/0000-0002-5190-1867) presented work about Knowledge Graph Infrastructure based on Wikibase